Guides by topic

 Non-Resident Landlords: UK tax guides

-Non-Resident Landlord Tax: UK Rental Income Abroad
+Overseas & Non-Resident Landlord Tax on UK Rental Income

 UK rental income stays taxable in the UK however far away you live.
 What changes when you move abroad is how the tax is collected: the Non-Resident Landlord Scheme, form NRL1, your allowances and your filing route.

-12 min read Reviewed June 2026
+15 min read Reviewed July 2026

 Read the guideGuideATED and the Non-Resident Property Surcharges